Dynamic functional connectivity: Controversy and limitations

 Several researchers have argued that DFC may be a simple reflection of analysis, scanner, or physiological noise.
 Noise in fMRI can arise from a variety of different factors including heart beat, changes in the blood brain barrier, characteristics of the acquiring scanner, or unintended effects of analysis.
 Some researchers have proposed that the variability in functional connectivity in fMRI studies is consistent with the variability that one would expect from simply analyzing random data.
 This complaint that DFC may reflect only noise has been recently lessened by the observation of electrical basis to fMRI DFC data and behavioral relevance of DFC characteristics.

 In addition to complaints that DFC may be a product of scanner noise, observed DFC could be criticized based on the indirect nature of fMRI which is used to observe it. fMRI data is collected by quickly acquiring a sequence of MRI images in time using echo planar imaging.
 The contrast in these images is heavily influenced by the ratio of oxygenated and deoxygenated blood.
 Since active neurons require more energy than resting neurons, changes in this contrast is traditionally interpreted an indirect measure of neural activity.
 Because of its indirect nature, fMRI data in DFC studies could be criticized as potentially being a reflection of non neural information.
 This concern has been alleviated recently by the observed correlation between fMRI DFC and simultaneously acquired electrophysiology data.

+Battaglia and colleagues have tried to address those controversies, linking dynamic functional connectivity to causality or effective connectivity.
+The scientists claim indeed that dynamic effective connectivity can emerge from transitions in the collective organization of coherent neural activity.